Getting Started

 - Higher Hardware Requirements: Operators require more substantial hardware capabilities, as they must execute complex transactions.

-- Require Initial Investment: Operators are required to stake a certain amount of SSC.
+- Require Initial Investment: Operators are required to stake a certain amount of AI3.
 If an operator acts maliciously, their stake is at risk of being slashed.
 Engaging in such malicious behavior carries significant penalties, providing crypto-economic security to execution.

 - Pre-Validation and Batching: Operators pre-validate and batch transactions into bundles through a stake-weighted election process.